 The Chair of the Department of Medicine has the ultimate responsibility and accountability for the oversight of all CRU activities.
 The Medicine CRU Medical Director is appointed by the Chair and reports directly to the Vice Chair of Research who reports directly to the Chair of the Department of Medicine.

 The Medical Director has the ultimate responsibility for all research involving human subjects in the Department of Medicine.
-The Director will provide support of the operational staff in the Medicine CRU, providing oversight for the Associate Director to whom direct reporting occurs from the Research Practice Manager, Finance Practice Manager, Assistant Research Practice Managers and their disease based study coordinators and other research personnel.
+The Medical Director will provide support of the operational staff in the Medicine CRU, providing oversight for the Director of Clinical Research Administration to whom direct reporting occurs from the Research Practice Manager, Finance Practice Managers, and Director of the Bioinformatics and Clinical Analytics Team (BioCATs).

 The Director of Clinical Research Administration is responsible for high level oversight and effective management of the operations and finances of the CRU.
 In addition to providing oversight to the CRU Operations Team, the Director of Clinical Research Administration will lead innovations and initiatives for improving the CRU user experience and addressing feedback on performance concerns of staff and the overall CRU.
 This is a departmental administrative leadership position that will focus on improving the function, efficiency, and service provided by the CRU and developing new programs and initiatives that address deficits in the mission.